-The Board has instructed officers of the Company to engage closely with Triodos about the detail of future plans, particularly as forecasts change, and ensure that any covenant breaches are fully explained.
+Officers of the Company continue to engage closely with Triodos about the detail of future plans, particularly as forecasts change, and ensure that any covenant breaches are fully explained.

-The company maintains a comprehensive risk register which was revised during 2021 to simplify the approach taken previously to make it more actionable.
-The register is reviewed by the Executive on a monthly basis to assess the status of each risk and to document mitigating or avoiding actions, also to ensure the appropriate person in the organisation is accountable for the management of those risks.
+The company maintains a comprehensive risk register that is reviewed by the Executive on a monthly basis to assess the status of each risk and to document mitigating or avoiding actions; whether new risks have arisen, also to ensure the appropriate person in the organisation is accountable for the management of those risks.
 The register is reviewed by the Committee at each of its meetings.
 Material risks are notified to the Board as appropriate.

-The Committee remains highly alert in ensuring adequate financial governance and risk assessment given the Coronavirus pandemic and other significant factors that affect Cafédirect's trading environment.
-This uncertainty impacts on the whole range of the Company's activities, with potential impact arising from elevated supply risk, changing consumer behaviours, market dynamics and cost inflation which may present the business with future challenges that are difficult to foresee.
+The Committee remains highly alert in ensuring adequate financial governance and risk assessment in consideration of the many significant factors that affect Cafédirect's trading environment.
+This current heightened uncertainty impacts on the whole range of the Company's activities, with potential impact arising from elevated supply risk, changing consumer behaviours, market dynamics and cost inflation which may present the business with future challenges that are difficult to foresee.
 Accordingly the Committee subjects the Executive to heightened challenge to ensure Cafédirect is adaptable and that the risks are appropriately contemplated.

-The technology projects implemented over the last three years have provided improved capability to enhance the system of internal controls within Cafédirect and significant enhancements have been made which improve control and efficiency.
+The technology projects implemented over the last four years have provided improved capability to enhance the system of internal controls within Cafédirect.
+The company's ERP and supporting systems are subject to continuous improvement to improve control and efficiency.
 The Committee will maintain continuous monitoring and oversee development of further improvements in conjunction with an overall review to ensure that documented controls are adequate and keeping pace with changes in the organisation.